rvcuenca/stt-101_book/README.md

 Welcome!

-This is a sample template for the online course book of STT subjects in MSU-Iligan Institute of Technology.
+This is an online course book for STT101 of MSU-Iligan Institute of Technology.